fallenshell/apicontroller/README.md

 # Laravel 5 / Lumen 5 Api Controller

+## Fork of EventHomes' APIController trait.
+Has a few fixes and customizations that make it more useful, like prettyprinting and raw responses.

 A simple api controller helper trait, compatible with Lumen 5+ and Laravel 5+.
 The goal of this project is to make creating API projects simple.
 Inspired by Jeffrey Way (https://www.laracasts.com)

 ## Installation